kubesphere/dev-guide/sites/extension-dev-guide/content/en/references/ksbuilder/_index.md

 ---
 title: ksbuilder CLI Reference
 weight: 1
-description: ksbuilder is an extension packaging and release tool
+description: ksbuilder is an extension packaging and release tool.
 ---

 {{< table_of_contents >}}